Aim Trainer

 What Is an Aim Trainer?

-An aim trainer tests and develops your mouse accuracy and target acquisition speed.
-Circular targets appear at random positions on the screen, and you click each one as quickly and precisely as possible within a time limit.
-The tool tracks your total hits, misses, accuracy percentage, and average time per target.
-Beginners typically score 15 to 20 hits in a 30-second session, while experienced FPS players land 35 or more hits with accuracy above 90 percent.
-Unlike in-game practice, an aim trainer isolates the pointing skill from game mechanics like recoil, movement, and ability usage, letting you focus purely on mouse control.
-It serves as an effective warm-up before competitive play.
+An aim trainer tests and develops your mouse accuracy and target-acquisition speed.
+Circular targets appear at random positions, and you click each one as fast and precisely as possible within a time limit.
+The tool tracks total hits, misses, accuracy percentage, and average time per target.
+Beginners typically score 15-20 hits in a 30-second session, while experienced FPS players land 35+ with accuracy above 90 percent.
+Aiming splits into two distinct skills that this drill exercises differently.
+Flicking is the explosive snap from your current position onto a new target — it relies on muscle-memory distance calibration and is what static-target clicking trains.
+Tracking is keeping your crosshair glued to a moving target over time — a smoothness-and-correction skill that matters more in games with sustained fire.
+Most players are naturally stronger at one; competitive aim routines deliberately train both.
+Unlike in-game practice, an aim trainer isolates the pointing skill from recoil, movement, and ability usage, so you focus purely on mouse control.
+It is an effective warm-up before competitive play and a clean way to measure whether your sensitivity is actually helping you.

 How to Use the Aim Trainer